bevyengine/rfcs/rfcs/45-stageless.md

 There are a few important subtleties to bear in mind when working with run criteria:

 - when multiple run criteria are attached to the same system, the system will run if and only if all of those run criteria return true
-- run criteria are evaluated "just before" the system that it is attached to is run
+- each run criteria are evaluated once during each pass of the schedule
-- if a run criterion is attached to a system set, a run-criterion-system will be generated for each contained system
-  - this is essential to ensure that run criteria are checking fresh state without creating very difficult-to-satisfy ordering constraints
-  - if you need to ensure that all systems behave the same way during a single pass of the schedule or avoid expensive recomputation, precompute the value and store the result in a resource, then read from that in your run criteria instead
+  - this occurs just before the first system controlled by that criteria would be run
+  - the value is then shared for all other systems with that run criteria, ensuring all systems in the set stay synchronized

 Run criteria are evaluated by the executor just before the system that they are controlling is run: it is impossible to modify the data that they rely on in an observable way before the system completes.
 This is important to ensure that the state of the world always matches the state expected by the system at the time it is executed.